Azure Synapse catalogs #

 Use the following steps to assign read/write access to roles:

-- In the Read access to this catalog section, expand the menu in the Roles and read access field.
+- In the Role-level permissions section, expand the menu in the Roles with read and write access field.

-- Select one or more roles from the list to grant read access to the data.
+- From the list, select one or more roles to grant read and write access to.

-- In the Full read/write access to this catalog section, expand the menu in the Roles with Full read/write access field.
+- Expand the menu in the Roles with read access field.

 Add to cluster #